 Special - Dec 3, 2015

 The year is 2205.
 The "historical revisionists" have begun attacks on the past in their plot to change history.
-The Saniwa, who have been charged with protecting history, can imbue life into objects.
+The Saniwa, who have been charged with protecting history, can imbue life into objects, and has the ability to bring famous historical swords to life as male warriors .
 Strongest among these are the Touken Danshi.
 The story centers around their cheerful lives.
-(Source: ANN)
+(Source: ANN, edited)

 TV - Oct 3, 2016, 00:00 (JST)